 3. Question assumptions.
 "ZK proofs are slow" was an assumption.
 We challenged it.

 4. Cache is king.
 The fastest computation is the one you don't do.
-Our 67x cache speedup proves it.
+Our 67x cache speedup proves it—but the cache architecture itself matters.
+TCP proxies that work at 8 workers can collapse at 96.

 What's Next